 1.1M views in three months; 1.6M views to date

 Boosts in brand awareness and brand favorability among those who watched the ad

-- 77% increase in site traffic during the first month of the campaign
+77% increase in new sessions/visitors to the site during the first month of the campaign

 Waterways Council, Inc. (WCI) is the national public policy organization that advocates for a modern and well-maintained national system of ports and inland waterways.
 Among WCI's key initiatives is urging for efficient funding levels for the U.S. Army Corps of Engineers to modernize and maintain the inland waterways lock and dam system.
 It also looks to educate audiences about the value of the inland waterways system as a component of the transportation supply chain.